rvega1204/kafka-example/README.md

 - Java 8 or higher
 - Apache Kafka 4.0.0 installed locally or accessible remotely
 - Maven or Gradle for dependency management
-- Postman to send the POST request: http://localhost:8080/api/v1/messages
+- Postman to test the API POST request: http://localhost:8080/api/v1/messages

 ## Getting Started